PrasadDesai04/ShopEase/README.md

-# LUXE — React E-commerce Storefront
+# ShopEase— React E-commerce Storefront

 A premium fashion e-commerce storefront built with **React 18** and **Vite**.
 Features a fully interactive product catalogue with live search, multi-filter sorting, a slide-out cart, wishlist toggling, and scroll-reveal animations — all built using functional components and React Hooks.